 Interestingly, in our database the tillage regime of the overall system had no effect on the weed suppression of the CC (supplemental table X).
 A previous meta-analysis found cash crop diversification significantly reduced weed density, and this effect was amplified in no-till systems (Weisberger et al. 2019).
 For CCs, which did not reduce weed density in our study, no-till offers no advantages with regard to weed control.
 This is likely because cash crop diversification and incorporation of CCs are affecting different phases of the weed cycle, exemplified by the fact that cash crop diversification affected only weed density, and CC incorporation only weed biomass.

 The CC biomass was an important predictor for weed suppression in our analysis and previous studies (Mirsky et al. 2013; Baraibar et al. 2018).
-Because herbicide-based termination leaves CC biomass on the soil surface, it was surprising herbicide termination did not enhance CC-induced weed suppression.
+Because herbicide-based termination leaves CC biomass on the soil surface, it was surprising that herbicide use did not enhance CC-induced weed suppression.
 The lack of significance of termination method may indicate both allelopathy and physical interference with weed growth are both important components of CC weed suppression.

 3.4 Tradeoffs in managing weeds and cash crop yields